excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT-RECIPES.md

 nuget package.
 This package includes a custom DbContext called TrackerIdentityContext.
 The LaunchpadDataContext inherits from this class.
 When save changes is called on the context, the ChangeTracker is used to create audit records.

 Each entity must be configured for auditing.
-In the application, this is done by creating an IAuditConfiguration.
-There should be a configuration per entity that should be audited.
-There is a base class called BaseAuditConfiguration which by default will track all properties on the entity.
-Overriding Configure allows a user to ignore certain properties on the entity.
+In the application, this is done by adding a row to the BaseAuditConfiguration.cs file.
+There should be a row per entity that should be audited.
 The configurations will be invoked from the DataModule at application start.

 ```
-public class ApplicationUserAuditConfiguration : BaseAuditConfiguration<ApplicationUser>
+public static class BaseAuditConfiguration
 {
         public override void Configure()
         {
-            EntityTracker
-                .TrackAllProperties<ApplicationUser>()
+            EntityTracker.TrackAllProperties<ApplicationUser>()
                 .Except(_ => _.PasswordHash);
         }
 }